PoliceRewired/knife-image-collator/README.md

 This project is under development.
 Please check back for updates and more information.

+## Automation

+This tool is intended to run as an AWS lambda.
+Its tasks are:

+* Retrieve tweets with images from specified github accounts
+*

 ## Manual testing

 You can test the tool locally using the associated command line app `KnifeImageCollatorApp`.